Athlete Advisory Board

 MIKE SWEENEY (Chairman) is the former captain of the Kansas City Royals and a five-time Major League Baseball all-star first baseman.
 Retiring from the game in March 2011, Mike spent his first 13 years in the majors with the Royals, before finishing his career with the Oakland Athletics, Seattle Mariners, and Philadelphia Phillies.
 In 2015, he was selected as the 26th member of the Royals Hall of Fame.
 He now works as a special assistant for the Kansas City Royals and also runs his Catholic Baseball Camp organization.
 Mike is a cradle Catholic and loves to share his faith at every opportunity.
 He remains fully committed to sharing the Gospel through athletics to all fellow believers in Christ.
 In Mike’s words, “the Eucharist is our common language of communication.
 Provision of Holy Communion allows athletes to transcend language and other communication barriers and truly unite as one body in Christ.
 It supernaturally penetrates the hardness of hearts, permeates the receptive soul and promotes tolerance of differences.”

 JEFF SUPPAN (Vice Chairman) is a former Major League Baseball pitcher who played for the Boston Red Sox, Arizona Diamondbacks, Kansas City Royals, Pittsburgh Pirates, St. Louis Cardinals, Milwaukee Brewers, and San Diego Padres.
 In 2006, Jeff helped lead the St. Louis Cardinals to a World Championship and was named Most Valuable Player of the National League Championship Series.
 Jeff, a cradle Catholic and a product of a Catholic school education, was the first athlete to participate in the Vatican’s first-ever conference on Sports in 2005.
-Jeff is also a restaurateur and his restaurant, Soup’s Grill, is jointly operated with his wife Dana in the Woodland Hills section of Los Angeles.
+Jeff is currently serving as a pitching coordinator in the Kansas City Royals organization.

 SAL BANDO was a four-time all-star third baseman and captain of the three-time World Champion Oakland Athletics (1972-74).
 His playing career spanned 16 years with the A’s and the Milwaukee Brewers.
 He also served as General Manager for the Brewers and now resides in Milwaukee and Phoenix, Ariz.